The company has a two-tier management structure consisting of the Board of Directors and Executive Management.

 The two bodies are separate, and no person serves as a member of both.

 Executive Management is responsible for the day-to-day management of the company.
-It consists of the President and chief executive officer (CEO) and six executives.
+It consists of the President and chief executive officer (CEO), four executives and one senior vice president in charge of North America Operations.
 Executive Management’s responsibilities include overall conduct of the business and all operational matters, organisation of the company as well as allocation of resources, determination and implementation of strategies and policies, direction-setting and ensuring timely reporting and provision of information to the Board and Novo Nordisk’s stakeholders.
 Executive Management is also responsible for oversight, implementation and audit of environmental, social and related policies.

 Executive Management meets at least once a month and often more frequently.